 At the November 5, 2018, City Council meeting a specific use permit for a car wash business at the corner of Bellaire Blvd and Ferris St. was not approved.
 The vote was 5 to 2, with Council members Pappas and Montague voting for the permit.
-Council voted unanimously to approve a specific use permit for SLS Properties’ plans for the Chevron property that includes a 4 story parking garage on the north side of the property bordering residences on Mayfair.
+Council had voted unanimously to approve a specific use permit for SLS Properties’ plans for the Chevron property to build a 4 story parking garage on the north side of the property bordering residences on Mayfair.

-According to the developer the site cannot be used for residential uses.
 Concerns about the traffic impact on the residential areas around the development and questions about possible contaminants on the property were addressed.
+According to the developer the site cannot be used for residential uses such as single family homes.
 Many Bellaire residents may recall that a Texaco research and production laboratory was located on the property for over 50 years.
 There may be further discussion and/or investigation of these issues.

 The new City Hall will open in a few days.
 Review of the budget revealed a $1 million dollar cost overrun for FF&E (Furniture, Fixtures, and Equipment).
 Construction of the Civic Center will be underway next year.
 My note: the plaque of the City logo located on the old city hall building will not be seen on the new building.
-The cost of the new municipal facilities is about $2 million dollars over the amount of the original bond issues ($11 million and $5.6 million).
+The full cost of the new municipal facilities (see Budget Update at right) is about $2 million dollars over the amount of the original bond issues ($11 million and $5.6 million) plus a carry-over of $1.5 million from the 2005 bonds to improve municipal facilities.

 A contractor had not been chosen for Phase 2.
 The City Manager advised Council that he was not prepared to put the remaining streets out for bids and suggested a pause in the process, that sidewalks for which there is a clear request from the community impacted by the sidewalk be considered.
 The concern is that once bids are received for the remaining sidewalks more residents will sign and submit petitions to have their street removed from the project.